Barthélemy Catherine Joubert

-Barthélemy Catherine Joubert (/fr/, 14 April 1769 – 15 August 1799) was a French general who served during the French Revolutionary Wars.
+Barthélemy Catherine Joubert (/ʒuːˈbɛər/ zhoo-BAIR, /fr/; 14 April 1769 – 15 August 1799) was a French general who served during the French Revolutionary Wars.
 Recognizing his talents, Napoleon Bonaparte gave him increased responsibilities.
 Joubert was killed while commanding the French army at the Battle of Novi in 1799.

 Early life and career

 The son of an advocate, Joubert was born at Pont-de-Vaux (Ain), and ran away from school in 1784 to enlist in the artillery.
 He was brought back and sent to study law at Lyon and Dijon.
 In 1791, during the French Revolutionary Wars, he joined the French Revolutionary Army regiment of the Ain, and was elected by his comrades successively as corporal and sergeant.
 In January 1792 he was promoted to sous-lieutenant, and in November became a lieutenant, having in the meantime participated in his first campaign with the army of Italy.

 In 1793, Joubert distinguished himself during the defence of a redoubt at the Col de Tende in north-west Italy, where he led only thirty men against a battalion of the enemy.
 After being wounded and captured in the battle, he was released on parole by Austrian Commander-in-Chief Joseph Nikolaus de Vins.
 In 1794 he was again actively engaged, and received a promotion to brigadier general on 24 December 1795.